He Never Saw It Coming

 When they landed in Diagon Alley and moved away from the apparition point, it didn’t take long before people spotted him and called out his name.
 Suddenly a good-size group were running toward them, shouting his name and anxious to get to him.

 Suddenly, a clear domed shield covered them both with over a meter of space all the way around them.
 The idiots out in front ran smack-dab into it and bounced off right back into some of the other crazies behind them who were running up, sending them all to the ground.
-Only a few seconds later some Daily Prophet reporters joined the throng of fans and started shouting questions as the fans continued to yell as well.
+Only a few seconds later some Daily Prophet reporters joined the throng of fans and started shouting questions as the fans continued to yell at them.

 Daphne pointed her wand straight up and used the Canon Blast Spell to get everyone’s attention.